controlwear/virtual-joystick-android/README.md

 ```
 Or better, if you just want a simple Joystick (and few other cool stuff) as a controller for your mobile app you can use the following related project ;)

-## Related project
-- [Control Wear](https://github.com/controlwear/cw-app-android) is a very simple universal controller (app and library) which implement this virtual joystick on smartwatch.

 ## Download
 ### Gradle
 ```java